MontrealCorpusTools/ISCAN/docs/source/enrichment_iscan.rst

 #. **Properties from a CSV** Here the user can import information to the corpus using CSV files saved locally

-   #. *Lexicon CSV* Allows the user to assign certain properties to specific words using a CSV file.
+   * *Lexicon CSV* Allows the user to assign certain properties to specific words using a CSV file.
 For example the user might want to encode word frequency.
 This can be done by having words in one column and corresponding frequencies in the other column of a column-delimited text file.
-   #. *Speaker CSV* Allows the user to enrich speakers with information by adding speaker metadata, such as sex and age, from a CSV.
+   * *Speaker CSV* Allows the user to enrich speakers with information by adding speaker metadata, such as sex and age, from a CSV.
-   #. *Phone CSV* Allows the user to add certain helpful features to phonological properties.
+   * *Phone CSV* Allows the user to add certain helpful features to phonological properties.
 For example, adding 'fricative' to 'manner_of_articulation' for some phones.
-   #. *Sound File CSV* Sound file properties may include notes about noise, recording environment, etc.
+   * *Sound File CSV* Sound file properties may include notes about noise, recording environment, etc.

 #. **Custom properties from a query-generated CSV** This option allows users to perform analyses outside of ISCAN, and then bring them in.
 For detailed information on how to use this enrichment, see Tutorial 4 in :ref:`tutorials_iscan`.

 #. **Relativize a property** This permits the user to encode certain statistics

-   #. *Linguistic type*
+   * *Linguistic type* Specifies which linguistic type (for example, phone or word) will be relativized.
-   #. *Property*
+   * *Property* Specifies which property of the linguistic type to relativize.

 The user may also decide whether relativization should be performed within speaker (using by-speaker means and standard deviations).
 If this option is not selected, means and standard deviations will be calculated across the the whole corpus.